Reddit's Appetite: Predicting User Engagement with Nutritional Content: Materials and Methods

 \subsection{Nutritional Content Estimation}

-To calculate the nutritional content of each meal, we use USDA’s FoodData Central database \cite{mckillop_fooddata_2021}.
-Specifically, we utilize three of its sources: (i) Foundation Foods, (ii) SR Legacy, and (iii) The Food and Nutrient Database for Dietary Studies.
-In the database, nutrient information for each food entry is provided as density per $100$g.
+To calculate the nutritional content of each meal, we use USDA FoodData Central database \cite{mckillop_fooddata_2021} including Foundation Foods, SR Legacy, and The Food and Nutrient Database for Dietary Studies.
 We compute the nutritional content from the titles of Reddit posts by adapting the NutriTransform method \cite{ruprechter_2025}.

-Hence, we start by computing sentence embeddings \cite{reimers_sentence-bert_2019} for both Reddit post titles and the food database items.
+In particular, we compute sentence embeddings (\textit{sentence-transformers/all-mpnet-base-v2}) \cite{reimers_sentence-bert_2019} for both Reddit post titles and the food database items.
 Using these embeddings, we compute the cosine similarity between a given Reddit post and all meals from the food database.
-We then select the five closest matches to the Reddit post given that they exceed a specified similarity threshold.
-We compute the similarity threshold by first taking a random sample of $5,000$ Reddit posts and computing their similarities to all the meals ($11,801$ food items) from the food database.
-As sentence embeddings typically result in vectors with substantial overall similarity (median similarity in our sample is $0.25$), we set the similarity threshold by computing the $99.9$th quantile of the similarity distribution as this quantile results in a sufficiently large number of highly similar meals.
-Thus, as the median similarity for the distribution of the $99.9$th quantile over our sample is $61.59$\%, we set the similarity threshold to $62$\%.
+We then select the five closest matches to the Reddit post, given that they exceed a similarity threshold of $0.6$.
+To determine that threshold, we sample $5,000$ Reddit posts and compute their similarities to all $11,801$ food database items, and set the threshold to the median of the distribution of $99.9$th quantile similarities.
 We test the robustness of this similarity threshold by making additional computations with varying quantiles (e.g., $99.99$, $99$, $95$) and find no significant impact of the alternative similarity thresholds on our results.
-After selecting the most similar meals from the database, we extract the calorie and macronutrient information for selected database matches and aggregate this information by computing similarity-weighted mean to obtain the nutritional content estimate of a given post.
-As the entries in the USDA's FoodData database are given per $100$g of a meal, all calculated calorie and macronutrient information also represent densities per $100$g of food.
+After selecting the five most similar meals from the database, we extract their calorie and macronutrient information and aggregate these values by computing a similarity-weighted mean.
+This provides an estimate of the nutritional content for a given post.
+As the entries in the USDA FoodData database are given per $100$g of a meal, all calculated calorie and macronutrient information also represent densities per $100$g of food.